Women's and Gender Studies

 Identifier: GTM-830515

-Letters; manuscripts; and printed ephemera, including exhibition catalogs pertaining to American artist and muralist Violet Oakley (1874-1961).
+Content Description Letters; manuscripts; and printed ephemera, including exhibition catalogs pertaining to American artist and muralist Violet Oakley (1874-1961).
 Includes letters to Edith Emerson (1888-1981), American artist and Oakley's life-long partner.
 Correspondents include other artists: Maxwell Armfield and Charles Hopkinson, as well as architect William Penn Cresson.
-Collection includes 7 glass plate negatives (Box 2) and 8 black and white photographs (Folder 1:10) of Oakley's drawings of international...
+Collection includes 7 glass plate negatives (Box 2) and 8 black and white photographs (Folder 1:10) of Oakley's drawings of ...

-Mary O'Hara papers
+Mary O'Hara Papers

 Collection